Chocolate Sheet Cake

 - Unsalted butter – Feel free to use salted butter, just know that the flavor may change a tad if you use salted butter.

-How to Make Chocolate Sheet Cake
+How to Bake a Chocolate Cake

 Line an 18×13 sheet cake pan with parchment paper, leaving the sides of the paper sticking out over the top of the pan.
 Then, spray lightly with cooking spray and set aside.
+Set water in a saucepan or kettle to boil.

 In a separate bowl, whisk together buttermilk, room temperature eggs, vegetable oil, and vanilla until thoroughly combined.